-Note 2 Liquidity:
+Liquidity:

 The Company has been negatively impacted by the COVID-19 pandemic, has historically experienced recurring losses, has been dependent on raising capital from the sale of securities in order to continue to operate and has been required to restrict cash for potential sales tax liabilities (see Note 13, Commitments and Contingencies).
 In October 2021, the Company entered into an equity distribution agreement with an investment bank under which the Company may sell up to \$11,000 of its common stock in registered "at-the-market" offerings.
+In July 2024, the Company sold 665,136 shares of its common stock under the equity distribution agreement at an average purchase price of \$3.16 per share for total gross proceeds of approximately \$2,100.
 In June 2023, the Company amended its credit facility with MidCap Financial Trust to: (i) refinance its existing \$8,000 term loan, (ii) borrow an additional \$7,000, and (iii) provide for an additional \$5,000 tranche that can be drawn under certain conditions in 2024.
-Management believes that the Company's cash and cash equivalents, combined with the anticipated revenues from the sale or use of its products and operating expense management, will be sufficient to satisfy the Company's working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with its existing operations for at least the next 12 months following the date of the issuance of these condensed consolidated financial statements.
+Management believes that the Company's cash and cash equivalents, the anticipated revenues from the sale or use of its products and operating expense management, and the proceeds from the July 2024 equity raise will be sufficient to satisfy the Company's working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with its existing operations for at least the next 12 months following the date of the issuance of these condensed consolidated financial statements.
 However, market conditions, including the negative impact of the COVID-19 pandemic, the Russia-Ukraine War, and the Israel-Hamas conflict on the financial markets, supply chain disruptions, customer behavior, and rising interest rates, could interfere with the Company's ability to access financing and on favorable terms.

-Note 3 Revenue Recognition:
+Revenue Recognition: